-They then focus on chronological ordering and timelines through the very popular topic based on the Great Fire of London.
+Children also investigate famous events, including the Great Fire of London.
 They investigate where the fire started and suggest reasons why it spread.
 Through the topic children have the opportunity to create timelines, make collage Stuart houses and make mind maps demonstrating their knowledge.
-Classroom displays and role play areas highlight the skills learned and enjoyment of the topic.
+Children also learn about events in their own locality, such as events at Lincoln Castle.

-Finally in Year Two the children take a trip back in time to the Seaside!
-This is supported by a trip to a modern day seaside resort – Mablethorpe.
+Finally in Year Two the children take a trip back in time to the Seaside to understand how holidays have changed over time!
+This is supported by a trip to a modern day seaside resort.
 Here the children look at photographs and watch footage to compare how holidays have changed overtime.
 They look at clothing, transport and souvenirs.